metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-598.md

   - Jasper
   - language
 ---
-## #299 FRESH-???
-Report "Leergutausgabe" from Window "Lieferantenrücklieferung"
+## #299 FRESH-598 Report "Leergutausgabe" from Window "Lieferantenrücklieferung"

 > Testcase to check if the correct language is used in Jasper for RMA inouts.